goblimey/learn-unix/README.md

 Being a Brit,
 I didn't have a clue what the answer was when I used learn back in the 1980s.
 I suspect that many Americans would have difficulty answering that one today.
+Use Google to find the answer or skip the question - nobody's watching you.

 Another lesson asks about "an unsuccessful English king".
 The answer is George the Third,